 What Employer Life Insurance Offers

 - $50,000.
 For whatever reason, many companies offer this amount of life insurance.
-It is a round number, is big enough to feel significant but not big enough to incur much in actual expense to the employer or create much risk for a life insurance company.
+It is a round number, is big enough to feel significant but not big enough to incur much in actual expense to the employer or create many risks for a life insurance company.

 - The ability to purchase additional coverage (usually up to $250,000 or $500,000) without underwriting.
 For a price, some companies will offer the ability to purchase additional coverage without going through the underwriting process.